Course Catalog Elements

 Every course at UConn must include specific elements in the University Catalog.
 These elements ensure consistency across programs and provide students with clear, accurate information about the curriculum.
-This section explains each element in straightforward terms, with guidance for faculty preparing new or revised course proposals.
+This section explains each element for faculty preparing new or revised course proposals.

 The subject code is a two- to four-letter abbreviation that identifies the department or discipline responsible for a course (e.g., MATH for Mathematics or HIST for History).
 The subject code connects the course to its home department and ensures it is searchable in the catalog and registration systems.